Yoav Har-Even: Background

 Maj.
 Gen.(ret.)
-Har-Even has been president and CEO of Rafael since 2015.
+Har-Even has been president and CEO of Rafael since 2015 up until 2024.
 Before joining Rafael he served in the Israeli Defense Force (IDF) for 34 years in various positions.
 He started his military career in the IDF Artillery Corps.
 Between 1993 and 1995, he was commander of the Pillar of Fire Artillery Formation 55th Battalion.
 He later commanded an Artillery Corps Officers School at Shivta Base.
 In 1997, he was appointed head of the Chief of Staff Office, serving under Shaul Mofaz.
 In 2000, he was promoted to colonel and appointed commander of the reserve 973 Eged Artillery Battalion.
 In 2002, he was appointed commander of the Pillar of Fire Artillery Formation.
 In 2005, he was promoted to brigadier general and appointed commander of the HaMapatz Armored Corps Formation.
 He served in this capacity during the Second Lebanon War, as well as commanding a company and battalion commanders training course at the same time.